 Most taxis are metered.
-Taxi drivers may overcharge unwary travellers, particularly at Sofia Airport and the Central Train Station.
-Check the tariffs on the window before getting into the taxi as they vary considerably.
+Taxi drivers may overcharge, particularly at Sofia Airport and the Central Train Station.
 Use taxis with meters and clearly marked rates displayed on the passenger side of the windshield.

 Bus and rail services operate throughout Bulgaria.
 Pay close attention to your belongings on public transport, as petty crime occurs.

 The train system is poor by European standards.
-There have been several fires on Bulgarian trains.
+There have been several fires on trains.

 Accessibility for travellers with disabilities is limited in some parts of Bulgaria.
 Accessible public transport is more widely available in Sofia and other large cities.